vineelko/patina/docs/src/dxe_core/events.md

 The event database implementation is agnostic to the units for time; as long as the units used in `set_timer` and `timer_tick` (see following sections) are consistent, the event database will handle timer events as expected.
-The standard unit of time used by the [Rust Dxe Core Event Module](events.md#rust-dxe-core-event-module) is 100ns, but nothing in the event database implementation assumes a particular unit of time.
+The standard unit of time used by the [Patina DXE Core Event Module](events.md#rust-dxe-core-event-module) is 100ns, but nothing in the event database implementation assumes a particular unit of time.

 #### Timer Event Configuration